openedx-unsupported/blockstore/decisions/0002-courseware-migration-plan.rst

 * Courses: Only allow Blockstore backed Courses.
 Modulestore for LMS becomes read-only except for the import mechanism.
 Move videos to Blockstore and retire edx-val.
-* More dynamic composition of content for students, requiring storage changes on the LMS.
+* More dynamic composition of content for students, requiring a new, more flexibile read-optimized store in the LMS (while traditional Courses continue to exist in Split).
+(Possibly based off of Block Transformers, but possibly something entirely new.)

 ----------------------------------------------
 Paving the Runway: Necessary Open edX Upgrades